brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

     quit
     ```

-5. A file is formed at `/etc/NetworkManager/systemconnection/` named as `Wired connection 1.nmconnection`.
+5. On saving, a file is formed at `/etc/NetworkManager/systemconnection/` named as `Wired connection 1.nmconnection`.
+Note: The connection number may differ depending upon your socket.

 ![img](images/ha_int_1.PNG)

-6. Open the file and do the following changes:
+6. Open the file in sudo mode and make the following changes:
 -   **Home Agent Interface 1:**
     ```
     address1=2001:db8:1::1/64
     method=manual
     ```
 Repeat the above step from 2 to 3 to create another file for network interface 2.
-Here the file name will be `Wired connection 2.nmconnection` and you have to make changes in this file.
+Here the file name will be `Wired connection 2.nmconnection` and you will have to make changes in this file.

 ![img](images/ha_int_2.PNG)
 -   **Home Agent Interface 2:**